 MSCs

 MSCs are a population of progenitor cells of mesodermal origin found principally in the bone marrow, which possess the capacity of self-renewal and also exhibit multilineage differentiation[114,115].
 In addition to bone marrow, MSC populations can also be obtained readily from adipose tissue[116], placenta[117], skin[118], umbilical cord blood[119], umbilical cord perivascular cells[120], umbilical cord Wharton’s jelly[121], amniotic fluid[122], synovial membrane[123], breast milk[124], alveolar epithelium[125], myocardium[126], menstrual blood[127], and endometrium[128] (Table 1).
 MSCs are relatively easy to isolate and expand in culture and capable of self-renewal and differentiation, making them a promising treatment option for a variety of clinical conditions.
 Although the multipotency of MSCs is demonstrated in vitro[129], this is still not definite in vivo.
-Till now, it is also still unclear whether MSCs isolated from different tissue sources have similar therapeutic potentials[130].
+Until now, it is also still unclear whether MSCs isolated from different tissue sources have similar therapeutic potentials[130].
 Furthermore, it is uncertain whether systematic delivery (i.e., intravenous) of MSCs is sufficient to reach the brain as compared to direct implantation of MSCs[131,132].
 Though intranasal application of cells provides an alternative, non-invasive method to deliver MSCs directly into the CNS[133].
-At present, neither intravenous or direct injection of MSCs have been able to yield consistent clinical results, since infused cells exhibit limited survival and transient functionality in host tissues[134-136].
+At present, neither intravenous nor direct injection of MSCs have been able to yield consistent clinical results because infused cells exhibit limited survival and transient functionality in host tissues[134-136].

-As well as the ability to self-renew and differentiate, MSCs can also secrete immunomodulatory, anti-apoptotic, anti-inflammatory, pro-angiogenic, pro-mitogenic, and antibacterial molecules which contribute to immunomodulatory and trophic effects[137].
+As well as the ability to self-renew and differentiate, MSCs can also secrete immunomodulatory, anti-apoptotic, anti-inflammatory, pro-angiogenic, pro-mitogenic, and antibacterial molecules that contribute to immunomodulatory and trophic effects[137].
 Thus recent recognition of the immunomodulatory functions of MSCs may result in the exploration and development of new therapies for ASD.

 Effects of MSCs on the nervous system in health and ASD

-Although the mechanism of action of MSCs on the nervous system remains largely unknown, recent research suggest that neuroprotection, neurogenesis and synaptogenesis may be involved[138].
-Genetic findings linking ASD to synapse-associated genes, such as, SH3 and multiple ankyrin repeat domains 3 (SHANK3) and mutations of other synaptic cell adhesion molecules, suggest that ASD may result, at least partially, from disruption of synapse function and plasticity[139].
-MSCs act through several possible mechanisms to regulate synaptic function and plasticity, that is, secreting survival-promoting growth factors (e.g., brain-derived neurotrophic factor, BDNF; nerve growth factor, NGF), sustaining synaptic plasticity, restoring synaptic transmitter release by providing local re-innervations, integrating into existing synaptic networks, and re-establishing functional afferent and efferent connections[138,140,141].
+Although the mechanism of action of MSCs on the nervous system remains largely unknown, recent research suggests that neuroprotection, neurogenesis, and synaptogenesis may be involved[138].
+Genetic findings linking ASD to synapse-associated genes, such as SH3 and multiple ankyrin repeat domains 3 (SHANK3) and mutations of other synaptic cell adhesion molecules, suggest that ASD may result, at least partially, from disruption of synapse function and plasticity[139].
+MSCs act through several possible mechanisms to regulate synaptic function and plasticity, that is, secreting survival-promoting growth factors (e.g., brain-derived neurotrophic factor; nerve growth factor), sustaining synaptic plasticity, restoring synaptic transmitter release by providing local re-innervations, integrating into existing synaptic networks, and re-establishing functional afferent and efferent connections[138,140,141].

 Effects of MSCs on the immune system and autoimmune diseases in health and ASD